 '''

-using MyType = my::name::MyClass;
+typedef furniture::wood::Table MyType;

 '''

-Aliases are not commonly used since they tend to obfuscate the code.
-However, if used properly a type alias can simplify a long or confusing type name.
+Aliases should be used with care since they may obfuscate the code.
+However, if used properly, a type alias can simplify a long or confusing type name.
 Another function they provide is the ability to change the definition of a type from a single location.